datastaxdevs/workshop-nosqlbench/README.md

 It is now time to start hitting the database!

-This time we will have `driver=cql` to actually reach the database: for that to work, we will provide all connections parameters we set up earlier.
+This time you will run with `driver=cql` to actually reach the database: for that to work, you will provide all connections parameters set up earlier.

-We will ask NoSQLBench to perform a substantial amount of operations, so to have enough statistical support for the results.
+The next run will ask NoSQLBench to perform a substantial amount of operations, in order to collect enough statistical support for the results.

 Here is the full command to launch: